ojitha/ojitha.github.io/_posts/2025-05-28-ADFS_SSO4Kibana.md

 ### Service Breakdown:

 - **`create_certs`:** This ephemeral service is responsible for generating the PKI certificates required for Elasticsearch and Kibana.
 It uses the official Elasticsearch Docker image to run `elasticsearch-certutil`, which simplifies the certificate generation process.
 The certificates are output to the shared `certs/` volume, making them accessible to other services.
-This service is designed to be run once manually () before the main stack is brought up.
+This service is designed to be run once manually before the main stack is brought up.

     ```bash
     docker-compose -f docker-compose.yml run --rm create_certs
     ```

 - **`elasticsearch`:** This service runs the Elasticsearch container.
 It mounts a persistent volume for data (`elasticsearch_data`) and the `certs/` volume for its PKI certificates.
-Environment variables configure its cluster name, memory limits, and crucially, enable X-Pack security, including the PKI realm for authentication.
+Environment variables configure its cluster name, memory limits, and crucially, enable X-Pack security with native and file realms for authentication.
 It also mounts its `elasticsearch.yml` and `role_mapping.yml` for custom configurations.

 - **`kibana`:** This service runs the Kibana container.
 It depends on Elasticsearch being healthy.
 It mounts its `kibana.yml` and the `certs/` volume for its PKI client certificate to connect to Elasticsearch.
-Environment variables configure its base path, Elasticsearch connection details, and settings for proxy-based authentication, including whitelisting headers and specifying user/role headers.
+The service is configured with basic authentication enabled and connects to Elasticsearch using the `kibana_system` user credentials.

 - **`oauth2-proxy`:** This service builds and runs the OAuth2 Proxy container.
-It is configured with environment variables to connect to ADFS, including Client ID, Client Secret, ADFS endpoints, and the Redirect URL.
-It specifies Kibana as its upstream service.
-It also configures which headers to set for the upstream Nginx, such as `X-Auth-Request-User` and `X-Auth-Request-Email`.
+It is configured with environment variables to connect to Keycloak (or ADFS in production), including Client ID, Client Secret, OIDC endpoints, and the Redirect URL.
+It specifies the middleware service as its upstream (not Kibana directly).
+It also configures which headers to set for the upstream, such as `X-Auth-Request-User` and `X-Auth-Request-Email`.

+- **`middleware`:** This Node.js Express service acts as a bridge between OAuth2 Proxy and Kibana.
+It:
+  - Listens on port 5602
+  - Extracts the username from the `X-Auth-Request-User` header
+  - Creates Basic Authentication headers using the username and a shared password
+  - Proxies the request to Kibana on port 5601
+  - This service is crucial for translating OAuth2 authentication to a format Kibana's open-source version can understand

 - **`nginx`:** This service builds and runs the Nginx reverse proxy.
 It mounts its `nginx.conf.template` and the SSL certificates for the Kibana domain.
-The `command` uses `envsubst` to dynamically inject environment variables (like `KIBANA_DOMAIN` and `KIBANA_BASE_PATH`) into the Nginx configuration file at runtime.
-Nginx is configured to listen on ports 80 and 443, redirect HTTP to HTTPS, and use the `auth_request` directive to delegate authentication to the `oauth2-proxy` service.
-It then proxies authenticated requests to Kibana, forwarding the user identity headers received from OAuth2 Proxy.
+The `command` uses `envsubst` to dynamically inject environment variables into the Nginx configuration file at runtime.
+Nginx is configured to listen on ports 80 and 443, use the `auth_request` directive to delegate authentication to the `oauth2-proxy` service, and proxy authenticated requests through the OAuth2 Proxy to the middleware and ultimately to Kibana.

 #### Network Configuration